markoheijnen/Fullscreen-Gallery/readme.txt

 == Changelog ==

 = 0.2.0 ( 2014-09-07 ) =
-* Be able to hide the back button
+* Ability to hide the back button
+* Ability to change the image size

 = 0.1.0 ( 2014-09-04 ) =
 * First version